 SIERRA LEONE BROADCASTING COOPERATION (SLBC)

-Currently the Freetown headquarters produces 2 television channels for Freetown, one of which is intermittently distributed by satellite for relays in Bo, Kenema and Makeni.
-The other is a general entertainment channel (films etc.) A radio service is transmitted from Leicester Peak transmitting station on 99.9 MHz which covers a large part of the Western Area.
-The Freetown radio service is relayed by a number of the regional SLBC stations and other 16 regional non SLBC radio stations during parts of the day.
+Currently, the Freetown headquarters produces 2 television channels for Freetown one of which is intermittently distributed by satellite for relays in Bo, Kenema, and Makeni.The other is a general entertainment channel (film etc).
+A radio service is transmitted from Leicester Peak transmitting station on 99.9 FM which covers a large part of the Western Area.
+The Freetown radio service is relayed by a number of the regional SLBC Stations and other 21 non-SLBC stations across the country during parts of the day.
 The regional stations broadcast their own radio services for most of the day.
-They enjoy a great deal of autonomy from the Freetown headquarters
+They enjoy a great deal of autonomy from the Freetown headquarters.

 STATEMENT OF PURPOSE